-- The nose hair trimmer should be manufactured by a reputable haircare and beauty brand.
-Names like Braun, Philips, Remington and Panasonic reign supreme in the men’s and woman’s hair and shaving market.
-Nothing against other brands, but always try do go with the specialists.
+The nose hair trimmer should be manufactured by reputable hair care and beauty brand.
+Names like Braun, Philips, Remington, and Panasonic reign supreme in the men’s and woman’s hair and shaving market.
+Nothing against other brands, but always try to go with the specialists.

-- The part of the trimmer that does the cutting is arguably the most important component.
-It must cut through thick and thin hairs easily, without causing damage to skin
+The part of the trimmer that does the cutting is arguably the most important component.
+It must cut through thick and thin hairs easily, without causing damage to the skin.

-- A solid, sturdy construction built with good materials is a must if you want your trimmer to maintain results and last years.
-Mobility and ease of use is another important consideration.
+Solid, sturdy construction built with good materials is a must if you want your trimmer to maintain results and last year.
+Mobility and ease of use are other important considerations.